OvidijusParsiunas/condition-inverter/extension/README.md

 $ npm run compile:watch

 # To run tests
-# Navigate to the ../inverter directory and install node dependencies:
+# Navigate to the ../shared directory and install shared node dependencies:
 $ npm install

 # Navigate back to the ./extension directory and run tests: